Rihanna is rewriting the rules for pregnant women once again

 There was an added beauty to Rihanna’s performance.
 Rather than elicit any feelings of inadequacy, she served to make mothers seem powerful, sexy, and ultimately cool.
 In an event focused on men’s strength, this halftime show karate-chopped the game and said, “Oh?
 Didn’t they tell you that I was savage?”

 In music, rules are made to be broken.
-From Cardi B to Beyonce to Alicia Keys and a host of others, music is one of the arts where women can create their own mould.
+From Cardi B to Beyoncé to Alicia Keys and a host of others, music is one of the arts where women can create their own mould, and being pregnant can be a part of that.
 Recently I went to see an all-female brass band, Brass Queens, at New York’s Cafe Wah and, despite never wanting children myself, it was uplifting to see a pregnant trombone player, and the group led by a trumpeter who had given birth two weeks before.

 The Super Bowl was an incredibly close game, with a series of dramatic moments from the star quarterback, Patrick Mahomes, getting injured, to players complaining of slipping on the turf, a controversial holding penalty, to name but a few.
 Corporations clawed for viewers’ attention with star-studded commercials, ranging from the asinine to painfully patriotic.
 But it was Rihanna that shined bright like a diamond.